bellobambo/dockercheat/README.md

 **docker complete cheatsheet from jsmastery.**

+# download as zip file &
-#install vscode pdf to view on vscode
+# install vscode pdf to view on vscode